java/devjava-content/app/pages/learn/01_tutorial/02_new-features/00_virtual-threads.md

 The virtual thread scheduler mounts virtual threads onto carrier threads.
 By default, there are as many carrier threads as there are CPU cores.
 You can tune that count with the `jdk.virtualThreadScheduler.parallelism` VM option.

 When a virtual thread executes a blocking operation, it is supposed to be unmounted from its its carrier thread, which can then execute a different virtual thread.
-There are two situations in which this does *not* happen:
+However, there are situations where this unmounting is not possible.
+In some situations, the virtual thread scheduler will compensate by starting another carrier thread.
+For example, in JDK 21, this happens for many file I/O operations, and when calling `Object.wait`.
+You can control the maximum number of carrier threads with the `jdk.virtualThreadScheduler.maxPoolSize` VM option.

+A thread is called *pinned* in either of the two following situations:

 1. When executing a `synchronized` method or block
 2. When calling a native method or foreign function

-A thread that does either of  these is called *pinned*.
 Being pinned is not bad in itself.
-But when a pinned thread blocks, there is a problem.
-The thread cannot be unmounted, and the carrier thread is blocked.
+But when a pinned thread blocks, it cannot be unmounted.
+The carrier thread is blocked, and, in Java 21, no additional carrier thread is started.
 That leaves fewer carrier threads for running virtual threads.

-In some situations, the virtual thread scheduler will compensate by starting another carrier thread.
-For example, in JDK 21, this happens for many file I/O operations, and when calling `Object.wait`.
-But this is an implementation detail that may change.
-You can control the maximum number of carrier threads with the `jdk.virtualThreadScheduler.maxPoolSize` VM option.

 Pinning is harmless if `synchronized` is used to avoid a race condition in an in-memory operation.
 However, if there are blocking calls, it would be best to replace `synchronized` with a `ReentrantLock`.
 This is of course only an option if you have control over the source code.

-You always have the option whether or not to use virtual threads.
-In particular, heavy file I/O work may be better suited for platform threads.

 To find out whether pinned threads are blocked, start the JVM with one of the options